• Skip to main content

 • Reading accuracy is reduced through omissions, additions, and mispronunciations of words.

-Which professionals can treat this learning issue?
+Professionals that can treat this learning issue

 • Speech and language therapist